Considering retiring to South Africa? Then you’re at the right place! You’ll find all the information you need on this page. We’re discussing:

 Our public healthcare system is equipped to deal with any illness or emergency.
 Unfortunately, many South African public hospitals are under-staffed, under-resourced, and in disrepair.

 This makes private healthcare the preferred choice for many South Africans.
-This is despite the fact that private care is more expensive than public healthcare.
+This is despite the fact that private healthcare is more expensive than public healthcare.

 To access private healthcare, you’ll have to join a medical aid.
 Some of the top medical aid schemes in South Africa are: